 One of the most frequently asked questions about Ladakh is what months are best to visit The Land of Highpasses.

 The best time for a Ladakh road trip is from June onwards.
-The main reason is that all the motorable high passes that get closed in winters are accessible from thereon.
+The main reason is that all the motorable high passes that get closed in winter are accessible from thereon.

 It also depends on the route that you’re taking to go to Leh.
 When it comes to the Manali- Leh route, it is roughly accessible for around 5 months.
 The best time to go to Leh via Manali would be from Mid May Late October.
 The passes open in early May sometimes.
 But, BRO only allows a few vehicles to pass through and it depends on the conditions of the roads.